cubicula/git101/one.md

 Notice it doesn't delete the commits of that branch, just the pointer.

 See changes between workspace and staging area.

-[tentative]
+(tentative)
 `git diff`

-... for a specific file
+... for a specific file only

 `git diff <filename>`